po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/03-Ins_Git/README.md

 * Note that the students can use `git clone` to clone that repo, just as practiced above.

-* Also, stress that they students not be adding or commiting changes to the group repo!
+* Also, stress that students will not be adding or commiting changes to the group repo!

-* Instead, before each class, we will use `git pull` to pull down any changes and make sure we have the activities needed for class.
+* Instead, before each class, we will use `git pull` to pull down any changes made by the Instructional team and make sure we have the activities needed for class.

 * Use the repo created above to demonstrate how to use `git pull`.